27 Habits to Develop the Growth Mindset in Your Life

 You will never make everyone happy, and there will always be those people who discredit your dreams or try to talk you out of achieving them.

-You are going after new things because you believe in yourself and you’re doing what’s best for you.
-Filter the feedback you get, both from yourself and others, and determine whether it comes from a growth mindset or a fixed mindset.
+You are going after new things because you believe in yourself and doing what’s best for you.
+Filter the feedback you get from yourself and others, and determine whether it comes from a growth or a fixed mindset.

 26. Choose Your Words Wisely

-The manner in which you speak to yourself and to others is an important part of developing good relationships that can ultimately lead to new opportunities and adventures.
+How you speak to yourself and others is essential to developing good relationships that can ultimately lead to new opportunities and adventures.

-One way to practice your speaking is by readingReading will expand your vocabulary, increase your confidence, and help you become a better listener, which is an important component to communication.
+One way to practice your speaking is by readingReading will expand your vocabulary, increase your confidence, and help you become a better listener, which is critical to communication.

 27. Change the Culture

-Encourage people around you to constantly be learning or growing in some way.
-If you hear negative talk, like a colleague saying he just can’t get this new project up and running so he is going to quit, step in and encourage a growth mindset.
+Encourage people around you to learn or grow constantly.
+If you hear negative talk, like a colleague saying he can’t get this new project up and running so he will quit, step in and encourage a growth mindset.

-Help your colleagues look for some new solutions or give them a new perspective so they can make any endeavor a success.
+Help your colleagues look for new solutions or give them a new perspective to make any endeavor a success.
 One creative way of conveying the idea of having a growth mindset as a positive trait is to display some of the best growth mindset bulletin boards.

 Final Thoughts on Habits to Develop the Growth Mindset

-In this article, we went over some of the research and science behind a growth mindset and how developing one can have a strong impact on your future success.
+In this article, we reviewed some of the research and science behind a growth mindset and how developing one can have a strong impact on future success.

-By adopting the habits listed in this article, you can open your mind and your future to opportunities you may have never otherwise considered.
-Dream big and move forward knowing that you can learn anything.
+Adopting the habits listed in this article allows you to open your mind and future to opportunities you may have never otherwise considered.
+Dream big and move forward, knowing that you can learn anything.

 If you're a parent who wants to teach your child about the growth mindset, check out these articles: